Stillpoint-Software/.github/profile/README.md

 We are a development consultancy that helps teams improve their products and workflows.

 We offer a range of software development services to startups and enterprises that want to move quickly.
-Specializing in complex development challenges across industries like healthcare, telecommunications, and financial services, we provide ready-made solutions for collaboration, rules, meta-data, integrations, security, deployment, and continuous integration.
+Specializing in complex development challenges across industries like healthcare, telecommunications, and financial services.
+We have ready-made solutions for collaboration, rules, meta-data, integrations, security, deployment, and continuous integration.
 This allows you to focus on what matters.
 Our technology stacks help you reach your MVP faster and provide a solid foundation for future growth.